STUDY NOW, PAY MAY 2021

 Key Points

-• Study your course entirely online
+• Study online at your convenience

 About your Course

+This Playwork is a recognised approach to learning and development in young children in which the children themselves control the direction of the play.
 The principle behind playwork is it encourages adaptability and resilience, allowing children to feel more comfortable with trying new things and learning from their mistakes.
 It’s a recognised method of learning that allows children to push boundaries and try new things in a safe environment.

 If you work with children or are considering a career in childcare or education, this online course will provide you with a unique approach to child development.

-This level 3 online diploma will teach you the principles of playwork and an understanding of self-directed play.
+This Level 3 online diploma will teach you the principles of playwork and an understanding of self-directed play.
 You will learn the organisational framework of play, how to plan self-directed play and how to support positive outcomes for children and young people.

 You will also understand relationships in the play environment and how to promote positive relationships and self-development through play.